tapioca.money

 - ZeroDev Kernel V3 session keys — scoped per token, with per-asset approve/transfer caps and 7-day expiry

-SUPPORTED_TOKENSregistry — the single artifact that defines what the agent is allowed to touch (USDC, WETH, cbBTC, EURC) and under what ceilings - Simulate before execute — every agent transaction is simulated on-chain before it’s sponsored
+SUPPORTED_TOKENSregistry — the single artifact that defines what the agent is allowed to touch (USDC, WETH, cbBTC, EURC) and under what ceilings- On-chain simulation before every agent transaction, before it’s sponsored

-- Dual wallet path — EIP-7702 for Privy embedded wallets, ERC-4337 for external wallets (MetaMask, Coinbase), with a feature flag for graceful fallback
+- Dual wallet path — EIP-7702 for Privy embedded wallets, ERC-4337 for external wallets, with a feature flag for graceful fallback

 - Gasless UX — Bundler + Paymaster sponsor every user operation